EmmanuelDemey/eslint-plugin-angular/docs/component-limit.md

 The number of AngularJS components in one file should be limited.
 The default limit is one.

+- The acceptable number of components.
+(Default: 1)

 **Styleguide Reference**

 * [y001 by johnpapa - Define 1 component per file](https://github.com/johnpapa/angular-styleguide#style-y001)